VaishnaviSh14/Employee-Management-System/README.md

 # Employee Management System -
-Employee Management System Project allows you to manage all employee information in a centralized database where you can check and update and view employee details, and can delete in case employee leaves the company.
+Employee Management System Project allows you to manage all employee information in a centralized database where you can check, update and view employee details, and can delete in case employee leaves the company.

 Technologies Used: Core Java (Swing & AWT)